carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.Waypoint.get_left_lane"></a>**<font color="#7fb800">get_left_lane</font>**(<font color="#00a6ed">**self**</font>)
-Generates a Waypoint at the center of the left lane based on the direction of the current Waypoint, regardless if the lane change is allowed in this location.
+Generates a Waypoint at the center of the left lane based on the direction of the current Waypoint, taking into account if the lane change is allowed in this location.
-Can return <b>None</b> if the lane does not exist.
+Will return <b>None</b> if the lane does not exist.
     - **Return:** _[carla.Waypoint](#carla.Waypoint)_
 - <a name="carla.Waypoint.get_right_lane"></a>**<font color="#7fb800">get_right_lane</font>**(<font color="#00a6ed">**self**</font>)
-Generates a waypoint at the center of the right lane based on the direction of the current waypoint, regardless if the lane change is allowed in this location.
+Generates a waypoint at the center of the right lane based on the direction of the current waypoint, taking into account if the lane change is allowed in this location.
-Can return <b>None</b> if the lane does not exist.
+Will return <b>None</b> if the lane does not exist.
     - **Return:** _[carla.Waypoint](#carla.Waypoint)_
 - <a name="carla.Waypoint.next"></a>**<font color="#7fb800">next</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**distance**</font>)
 Returns a list of waypoints at a certain approximate `distance` from the current one.
 It takes into account the road and its possible deviations without performing any lane change and returns one waypoint per option.